LightSafer User Guide

 LightSafer wrong PIN

 You then get another go at entering the correct PIN.
-If you get the PIN right then you'll end up back in the standby state, but if you use all three attempts or take more than 30 seconds then LightSafer will enter the alarm state.
+If you get the PIN right then you'll be shown your safety code.

 Alarm